dolmades/dolmades-cli/README.md

 Now a second example: the free (as in beer) adventure game "Broken Sword":

 ```
-./cook recipes/Broken_Sword.dolma --serve
+./cook recipes/Broken_Sword.dolmade --serve
 ```

-This will create the dolma and add menu entries and a desktop symbol.
+This will create the dolmade and add menu entries and a desktop symbol.

 ```
 ./cook launch Broken_Sword